blxckOxymoron/tournament-tree/readme.md

 - will host on 3030 (no way to change it yet 🤷‍♂️)
 - needs a config.json in the same directory
 - this site exists in ligh and dark mode, so select your team colors wisely
+- open localhost:3030 to connect; to log in as admin use localhost:3030/?admin=<admin-id> where <admin-id> is replaced with the key form the config.json (see below)

 ## config.json (for initial state)